Man, I just love pancakes. I really do. There’s just something about them… And Sweet potato pancakes? Yum!

 Now, my life is pretty much all pancakes, all the time.
 When I’m not eating eggs and meat and veggies for breakfast that is.

 I really like that the basis of my paleo pancakes are eggs, with fruit or root veggies.
 This way, I can eat them as often as I want and still be healthy! hurrah!
 Sometimes I get in this pancake mood, and I just can’t get enough, and I eat them for days in a row.
 Which is fine, since it’s eggs and fruit.
 YES! love it. paleo totally lets me be indulgent and still feel awesome.
-Let me tell you, I would not be eating SAD pancakes for days, definitely not!
-I would be walking around with a brick in my stomach for days, and that’s no bueno.
+Let me tell you, I would not feel so great eating SAD pancakes for days.
+I would be walking around with a brick in my stomach, and that’s no bueno.

 These pancakes are a wonderful pancake specimen.
 The sweet potato gives them a good fluffy texture which I am very much a fan of!
 And sweet potatoes are pretty versatile…so I have a lot of modifications in mind for these puppies.